 Fraudsters using deepfakes most often contacted victims in popular messengers, with social networks in second place.

-A successful attack with the impersonation of a manager can cost a company millions of rubles and cause significant reputational damage.
-Separating work and personal communications can protect against the theft of corporate data: if only a corporate video conferencing platform is used for communication within the company, trust in a video call from a manager in Telegram will by definition be lower.
+A successful attack involving the impersonation of a manager can cost a company millions of rubles and cause significant reputational damage.
+Separating work and personal communications can protect against the theft of corporate data: if only a corporate video conferencing platform is used for communication within the company, trust in a video call from a manager in Telegram will be lower by definition.
 In addition, developers of corporate video conferencing systems are actively integrating special anti-fraud solutions into them.

 Read more related materials: